 This is one of the more common requests embassies receive around the world.
 When travelers are arrested in a foreign country, distressed travelers can ask to meet with officials of their home country.
 During a consultation, embassy officials can inform travelers of their rights in the situation, and offer limited support from their home government.
 However, the U.S. Embassy cannot legally act as an attorney for any American citizen accused of a crime overseas.

 Those travelers who find themselves in trouble a long way from home need representation - but the State Department can't help.
 Instead, the State Department may be able to offer other assistance, like translation services.
 But, at the end of the day, don't expect the embassy to act as a "get out of jail free" card.

 Can't Pay for a Flight Home

 During an emergency, the U.S. Embassy has several obligations and risks to consider.
 One of their primary obligations is ensuring the welfare of American citizens in the country.
 During an emergency, the embassy will alert travelers who are registered in the STEP program of the nature of the emergency and offer advice on when to depart.
 However, in the event of most emergencies, the embassy will not pay for a flight to get home.

 If an emergency evacuation is absolutely necessary, and no other means are available, then the U.S. government has the authority to evacuate their citizens to the nearest safe place, which is often not the United States.
 From there, travelers are responsible for finding their own way home.
 If a traveler cannot afford to get home, then the Embassy may loan the citizen the money for transportation, with the traveler obligated to pay back their fare.
 However, a travel insurance policy may be able to help travelers return home under certain circumstances.
 If the U.S. government does arrange for transportation, the traveler will be obligated to pay back the money spent and will have to sign a form promising to repay the debt.

-Will Not Pick Travelers Up in a Crisis
+Will Not Provide Ground Transportation in a Crisis